westonganger/sexy_form.rb/README.md

 # Contributing

-We use Ameba, Crystal Format, and Crystal Spec.
+We use Ameba and Crystal Spec.
 To run all of these execute the following script:

 ```
 ./bin/form_builder_spec